Laboratory equipment – Methods and applications

 Cation analytics

-In atomic emission spectrometry the atoms to be detected are excited by inductively coupled plasma (ICP), a gas ionized in the high-frequency field.
-The energy absorbed is emitted in the form of emission spectra.
-This method is employed in inorganic elemental analysis.
+In emission spectrometry, the elements to be detected are excited by an inductively coupled plasma (ICP), a gas ionized in a high-frequency field.
+The absorbed energy is re-emitted in the form of emission spectra.
+This method is used in inorganic elemental analysis.

 top